heikkipesonen/imgurapp/readme.md

 #imgurapp
-an application for browsing (porn, or cats) from imgur, contains a list of different subreddits to browse through. has few bugs on view transitioning and swiping.
+an application for browsing images (porn, or cats) from imgur, contains a list of different subreddits to browse through. has few bugs on view transitioning and swiping.

 ###quirks